Bridging Foundational Literacy Skills – Grades 4 and 5

 By grades 4–5, students should read and spell all Dolch sight words.
 Here is a handy list.

-Sight words are best learned in context, so practice these stories.
+Sight words are best learned in context, so practice the following sight word stories.

 5. Vocabulary